 You cannot infect people with eczema because it is not an infection.
 It is not uncommon for a person with eczema to have other types of skin problems.
 Your doctor can help you with managing multiple skin problems.

 Eczema is not curable.
 Be careful about taking good care of your skin and following your doctors instructions to minimize active disease.
-When vigorous scratching causes breaks in the skin, bacteria can set up an infection.
+When vigorous scratching causes breaks in the skin, germs can set up an infection.
 You may need antibiotics.
 Gently wash off the honey-colored crusts and apply an antibiotic ointment, such as Neosporine.
 If it doesn't heal, see your doctor.

 Eczema present in childhood may improve with age, but there is still risk of flare-ups.
 A mild soap should be used, either as bars or liquid.
 Purpose, Dove, and Aveeno are nonirritating.
 Avoid deodorant and antibacterial soaps, or products with artificial colors and fragrances.